-At Kusafiri You Will…Come together with new friends from across the globe and explore how creativity can change the world!
-Visit Kusafiri, your World Centre in the Africa Region with its first open programme.
+At Kusafiri participants will come together with new friends from across the globe and explore how creativity can change the world!
+Visit Kusafiri, your World Centre in the Africa Region, with its first open programme.

-In Madagascar You Will…Have the experience of a lifetime on the island of lemurs and orchids, explore and enjoy Madagascar’s rich culture with colours, perfumes and artistic vibrations.
+In Madagascar, participants will have the experience of a lifetime on the island of lemurs and orchids, explore and enjoy Madagascar’s rich culture with colours, perfumes and artistic vibrations.

 What is Kusafiri World Centre?

 Kusafiri World Centre is using existing facilities to bring World Centre experiences to Africa.
-The ‘centre’ has no fixed site but changes location at every event, creating international experiences to girls and young women in different countries in Africa.
+The ‘centre’ has no fixed site, but changes location for every event, creating international experiences for girls and young women in different countries in Africa.

 How did the idea for Kusafiri World Centre come about?

 Kusafiri World Centre is the product of years of discussion to bring a World Centre experience to Africa.
 In 2010, at the Africa Regional Conference, it was unanimously agreed that the Africa Committee would explore opportunities to deliver World Centre experiences in Africa.

 In July 2011, during the 34th World Conference in Edinburgh, Scotland, a motion was passed to create an experimental two-year pilot project that could potentially lead to the creation of a 'Fifth' World Centre in the Africa Region.